Evaluation of Student Learning

 In the event of a documented technical failure that prevents the student from completing the examination, the student must contact the professor.

 A-8.6.
-Justification of absence from an examination or of late submission of assignments
+Justification of absence from an examination

-(Approved by the Senate on April 17, 2023, and effective September 18, 2023.)
+(Approved by the Senate on April 17, 2023 and effective May 1, 2023)

 In this regulation, to meet a deadline on a working day, a submission must be received by 11:59 p.m.
 Ottawa time.

-Students in the Undergraduate Medical Education program are not required to complete the Declaration of Absence from an Evaluation, but rather to follow the Faculty of Medicine's regulations regarding absences from compulsory courses, assessments, and internships.
+Students in the Undergraduate Medical Education program are not required to complete the Declaration of Absence from an Examination, but rather to follow the Faculty of Medicine's regulations regarding absences from compulsory courses, assessments, and internships.

-Students in the Honours Bachelor of Science in Nursing offered in collaboration with Algonquin College enrolled in courses offered through Algonquin College are not required to complete the Declaration of Absence from an Evaluation, but rather to communicate with their professor to inform them of their absence from an evaluation.
+Students in the Honours Bachelor of Science in Nursing offered in collaboration with Algonquin College (whether enrolled at the University of Ottawa or Algonquin College) are not required to complete the Declaration of Absence from an Examination, but rather to follow the School of Nursing’s regulations regarding absences from compulsory courses, assessments, and clinical practicums.

 1. Medical grounds